 To counteract labor shortages, Japan began accepting an increased number of foreign workers from April 2019.
 However, the doors have only been cracked open for now.
-At the moment, only 9 Asian countries have been selected to be a part of Japan’s new Specified Skills visa system.
+At the moment, 9 Asian countries have been selected to be a part of Japan’s new Specified Skills visa system.
 The countries include Vietnam, China, the Philippines, Indonesia, Thailand, Myanmar, Cambodia, Nepal, and Mongolia.
 Citizens of these countries will have the opportunity to live in Japan for up to 5 years through the Specified Skills 1 visa.
 Afterwards, it is possible to upgrade the visa to Specified Skills 2 and later apply for permanent residence in Japan.

 Workers from these countries are needed in 14 labor-starved industries in Japan.
 The job fields accepting new workers are Nursing Care, Food Service, Construction, Custodial, Agriculture, Food and Drink Manufacturing, Hospitality, Materials, Ship Building, Fishing, Automotive Parts Manufacturing, Industrial Machinery, Electronics and Electrical Equipment, and Aviation.
 With such a variety of job openings, Japan wants to bring in workers as quickly as possible.
 However, there have been some delays.